Dr. Karen E. Hodges Professor, Conservation Biology

 Wildfire and wildlife

 This area of research is a major focus of my lab group.
 I have several projects for which I am recruiting students, with fire size, fire age, fire severity, and post-fire salvage logging as major variables of interest.
-I anticipate start dates of fall 2024 through fall 2026 for these positions.
+Projects are likely on small mammals, mesocarnivores, songbirds, and raptors.

 Modeling, synthesis, and meta-analysis projects